January 11, 2020 (updated)

 If the Panthers sever ties with Newton, the next step is to find a replacement.
 One thing is for sure: the replacement is not already on the team.
 Current backups Kyle Allen and Will Grier combined for 20 interceptions but only 17 touchdowns (All Kyle Allen’s), and went 5-9 as starters.
 They both displayed talent, but not enough to improve their status to starters.

-One of the avenues Carolina can explore to find their next QB is free agency, with names like Tom Brady, Eli Manning, Teddy Bridgewater, and Phillip Rivers all on the market.
-The last of those four names is the most intriguing for the Panthers, as Rivers has North Carolina ties having played for the NC State Wolfpack in college.
+One of the avenues Carolina can explore to find their next QB is free agency, with names like Tom Brady, Teddy Bridgewater, and Phillip Rivers all on the market.
+The last of those three names is the most intriguing for the Panthers, as Rivers has North Carolina ties having played for the NC State Wolfpack in college.
 Even though his veteran leadership would make him a good fit for a young offense, signing Rivers could be seen as shortsighted.
 However, the 38 year old is well past his prime and underperformed this season, throwing 20 interceptions and posting his worst quarterback rating since 2012.

 While signing a veteran QB is a possibility, the Panthers are more likely to want a long-term solution, and would look to the draft to get that.
 The Panthers have the 7th pick, which puts them in an interesting dilemma: do they wait to see if Justin Herbert is available at seven, or try to make a deal (which would likely involve trading their 2021 1st round pick) and move up to draft Tua Tagovailoa?

 Tagovailoa’s history of injuries should be slightly concerning but, if he returns to the caliber of play he flashed at Alabama, the trade is worthwhile.
 His mobility, accuracy, and arm strength made him an absolute standout at Tuscaloosa.